precedex/boards_app/README.md

-# Anesthesia Question Generator application
+# Anesthesia Hub

-This is the application for the anesthesia question generator by David Moss, MD.
+This is the source code for http://www.anesthesiahub.com by David Moss, MD.